How to Do More than Dream: Answer the Lottery Question

 You'll know you've found the right thing for you if you want to keep doing it whether or not you make money or gain recognition from it.
 But you never know where this new road may lead.

-So what does the lottery-winning question look like for me?
 It's not grandiose.
 I spend time writing every day.
-My blog continues gaining new subscribers and is linked to by other bloggers, who sometimes ask me to write posts for them.
+My blog continues gaining new subscribers and is linked to by other bloggers, who sometimes ask me to write guest posts for them.
 I receive positive responses from some of my readers.
 My books sell – not in huge numbers, but regularly.
 My husband Jon still enjoys teaching 6th grade, at least for a few more years.
-Our kids and grandkids don't live too far away, and we have enough money and time to buy season tickets to the theater, go out for a nice dinner, occasionally see Jon's favorite NBA team play, or take a weekend trip to the coast.
+Our kids and grandkids don't live too far away, and we have enough money and time to buy theater tickets, go out for a nice dinner, see Jon's favorite NBA team play a game or two in their home arena, or take a weekend trip to the coast.

 You know what?
 I didn't need to win the lottery to make a life I enjoy, and you might not need to either.